 - Usage fees – How much it costs to use a chip and pin machine is outlined in your contract, and includes minimum monthly charges and chargeback fees

 Card machine price comparison

-You just connect your chip and PIN terminal to your overall merchant account and EPOS (electronic point-of-sale) system system to provide top-to-bottom payment cover and support.
+You just connect your chip and pin terminal to your overall merchant account (or high risk merchant account, depending on your business) and EPOS (electronic point-of-sale) system system to provide top-to-bottom payment cover and support.

 This card machine includes a printer and keypad, as well as a quality screen with easy-to-use buttons to help both staff and customers process payments efficiently.